 Constructed by the Ivy Creek Foundation (ICF) in 1997, the ICF Education Building is an all-weather facility of sustainable design for day and evening use.
-This facility has allowed ICF to broaden the scope of its public programs, provide a year-round facility for training of volunteer school guides, and enabled the Foundation to develop programs to enhance its School Tour program.
+This facility has allowed ICF to broaden the scope of its public programs, provide a year-round facility for training of volunteer school guides, and enabled the Foundation to develop programs to enhance its Field Trip program.

 Availability to Outside Groups

 The Education Building is available to state and local community organizations for environmental meetings and workshops.